-This article covers consumer debts such as credit cards, loans and catalogue debts.
-It doesn’t apply to debts such as council tax, rent arrears and tax owing to HMRC – these are priority debts and you need to take action urgently.
+This article covers consumer debts such as credit cards, loans, overdrafts, car finance and catalogue debts.
+It doesn’t apply to debts such as council tax, rent arrears, magistrates court fines (NB parking tickets are not magistrates court fines) and tax owing to HMRC – these are priority debts and you need to take action urgently.

 Have you received a Default Notice?